-In this section, we will briefly discuss the Interaction Primitive framework based on Probabilistic Movement Primitives [2], [16], followed by the presentation of the proposed method, based on Gaussian Mixture Models.
+In this section, we will briefly discuss the Interaction Primitive framework based on Probabilistic Movement Primitives [2], [17].
+Then we will present the concept of a Mixture of Interaction Primitives, which is based on Gaussian Mixture Models.

 A. Probabilistic Movement Primitives